srahman-24/RJClust/README.md

 Authors of the main manuscript: Shahina Rahman and Valen E. Johnson

-To use the RJ clustering, the follwing simple steps are needed.
+To use the RJ clustering, the following steps are needed.

 1. All the .R files and .csv file should be downloaded in the same folder RJ.
 2. Set the current folder as the working directory.
 Example: setwd("~/Documents/Clustering/RJ")